 I was surprised how simple it was to make family memories on our recent weekend getaway to Massanutten Resort in Virginia’s Shenandoah Valley.
 Forget about the buttery croissants and hot chocolate breakfasts in Europe, my kids were beyond thrilled that I let them watch Sponge Bob while eating Honey Nut Cheerios for breakfast in our condo at Massanutten Resort.
-Massanutten Resort offers everything from snow sports to an indoor waterpark, and it’s only an easy 2-3 hour drive from the Washington DC area.
+Massanutten Resort offers everything from ski slopes in Virginia to an indoor waterpark, and it’s only an easy 2-3 hour drive from the Washington DC area.
 It’s one of our favorite Virginia vacation spots!

 My family doesn’t need inches of fresh powder and a full network of trails to have fun out on the ski slopes.
-Like many families in the Mid-Atlantic and Southeast regions we’re having a good morning on the slopes if we can make it down the greens without falling.
+Like many families in skiing in Virginia, we’re having a good morning on the slopes if we can make it down the greens without falling.
 Over and over again we skied Massanutten’s easy beginner slopes until our muscle-memory from previous years slowly brought our skills back.
-Fortunately, my kids were so happy about finally skiing together as a family after a winter with virtually no snow in 2017, that they didn’t even ask me to give the blue trails a try on our January 2018 visit to Massanutten.
-(Though families that are ready for more thrills will be happy to know that there are both blue and black trails available at Massanutten.)
+Fortunately, my kids were so happy about finally skiing together in Virginia as a family after a winter with virtually no snow in 2017, that they didn’t even ask me to give the blue trails a try on our January 2018 visit to Massanutten.
+(Though families that are ready for more thrills will be happy to know that there are both blue and black trails available at these ski slopes in Virginia.)

 While we had a private lesson to help us get started on our ski day on the ski slopes in Virginia, Massanutten Resort does have Mountain Cruisers, a 9AM-2PM children’s program available for kids ages 4-12.
 It’s clear that Massanutten knows beginners — from tots on up.
 Out of the four Mid-Atlantic ski areas that we’ve visited I was most impressed with the assistance that Massanutten gave its beginning skiers getting geared up for the day; both my kids were given one-on-one attention as I watched.
 Massanutten’s lesson area has two magic carpets where tiny beginners spend their first day; generally, once little skiers can stop efficiently, they can ride the lift and go out on the easiest beginner green that I have experienced at ski slopes in Virginia.

-Like most other Mid-Atlantic ski areas, Massanutten also offers snow tubing.
+Like most other ski slopes in Virginia, Massanutten also offers snow tubing.
 My children and I linked up our tubes and rode down the hill again and again; even on a peak Saturday night, the snow tubing hill was managed in a safe, organized, and efficient manner.
 As my kids took goofy selfies on the slow magic carpet ride to the top, we certainly made the sorts of memories that will stick with them for a lifetime.

 As much as I enjoy sharing a nice scenic hike with my kids, they love hotel pools — preferably hotel pools with water slides.
 I never hear the end of it if we neglect to visit the pool while traveling.
 Let me tell you, my kids were more than satisfied with the Waterpark at Massanutten.
 (They may have even told their ski instructor to hurry up their lesson so that they could make it to the FloRider before it closed for the evening.)
 The water park has a short lazy river, a large play area with slides, a dump bucket, three slides that accommodate inter-tubes, a toddler area, and a hot tub; there is also an outdoor seasonal water park area.
 While I’ve heard that the water park can get busy (and I can only imagine how busy it might be on a chilly day), we enjoyed the water park during the evening hours of our stay at Massanutten, which was quite nice.
 There is an additional fee for the water park; various activity packages include a visit to the water park.